 For questions regarding court dates or appearances, the Clerk of Court is located in the New Hanover County Courthouse and can be reached at (910) 341-1300.

-For questions relating to traffic tickets or criminal cases, the District Attorney’s Office is located on the 5th floor of the New Hanover County Courthouse and can be reached at (910) 341-1400.
+Questions relating to traffic tickets or criminal cases are handled by the District Attorney’s Office.
+Their office is located on the 5th floor of the New Hanover County Courthouse and they can be reached by calling (910) 341-1400.

-For information regarding New Hanover County land records the New Hanover County Register of Deeds is located at 218 North 2nd Street and can be reached at (910) 798-4530.
+For information regarding New Hanover County land records, the New Hanover County Register of Deeds is located at 320 Chestnut Street and can be reached at (910) 798-4530.